 THEORY NUMBER 8

-There are extraterrestrials who do not want to come here but still are interested in contact, as in the Robert Zemeckis' film based on a novel by a certain person, “Contact”, starring Jodie Foster (Warner Brothers, 1997) [they send microwave signals when they begin to receive our TV broadcasts].
+There are extraterrestrials who do not want to come here but are still interested in contact, as in Robert Zemeckis' film “Contact”, starring Jodie Foster (Warner Brothers, 1997) [they send microwave signals when they begin to receive our TV broadcasts].
 Since 1960, we have sought with radio telescopes and detectors of laser signals.
 One of the few projects, SETI@home, uses millions of computers of volunteers, through the Internet, to analyze data from the Arecibo radio telescope, the largest in the world.
 In 1972 an 1973 space probes Pioneer 10 and 11 were launched carrying plaques identifying, in scientific language, their planet and time.
 They were followed by Voyager 1 and 2 in 1977, with golden records with images and sound.
 In 1974 the Arecibo radio telescope sent a powerful message to a star cluster distant 25 000 light-years.
 A conclusion will still take thousands of years.